biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  * Bui, E.N., Thornhill, A.H., Gonzalez-Orozco, C.E., Knerr, N. and Miller, J.T. (in press) Climate and geochemistry as drivers of eucalypt diversification in Australia.
+[Geobiology](http://dx.doi.org/10.1111/gbi.12235)

   * Bloomfield, N.J., Knerr, N. and Encinas-Viso, F. (in press) A comparison of network and clustering methods to detect biogeographical regions.
 [Ecography](http://dx.doi.org/10.1111/ecog.02596).

   * Cassis, G., Laffan, S.W. and Ebach, M.C.
 (2017) Biodiversity and Bioregionalisation Perspectives on the Historical Biogeography of Australia.
 In Ebach, M.C (ed) [Handbook of Australasian Biogeography, ch 1, pp 1-16](http://www.crcnetbase.com/doi/abs/10.1201/9781315373096-2).